AI-Driven Engineering Leadership

 • • AI in SDLC is not one-off prompts but a managed operating layer (governance, observability, clear ownership).

-• • Positioning is grounded in real production cases: Askona — RAG and event-driven AI at $680M+ scale; PersonaClick — ML on 199M+ profiles; nextmoveengine.com — own AI system as "eat what I cook."
+• • Positioning is grounded in real production cases: Askona — multi-party integration layer, RAG and event-driven AI for a $680M-revenue retailer; PersonaClick — ML on 199M+ profiles; nextmoveengine.com — my own AI system, running the same patterns I ship for others.

 • • In high-pressure environments I keep predictability without artificially slowing growth — through prioritization and transparent trade-offs.